tsanket8329/DSA-Practise/README.md

 Focused on accurate and efficient computation with minimal space usage.
 Suitable for coding interviews and competitive programming practice.
 Demonstrated strong understanding of array manipulation and basic algorithms.

+----->>..Box.it
+This project implements a Box class in C++ demonstrating object-oriented programming concepts.
+It includes constructors such as default, parameterized, and copy constructor.
+The class encapsulates dimensions: length, breadth, and height as private members..
+Getter functions are provided to access each dimension safely.
+A function is implemented to calculate the volume of the box.
+Operator overloading is used to compare two boxes using the < operator.
+The << operator is overloaded to print box dimensions in a clean format.
+The program processes multiple queries to perform operations on boxes.